dotnet/runtime/docs/design/datacontracts/CodeVersions.md

 ```

 1. If `codeVersionHandle` is synthetic, use the `IRuntimeTypeSystem` to find the GCStressCodeCopy.
 2. If `codeVersionHandle` is explicit, read the `NativeCodeVersionNode` for the `GCCoverageInfo` pointer.
-This value is nullable as it only exists in some builds.
+This value only exists in some builds.
 If the value doesn't exist or is a nullptr, return `TargetPointer.Null`.
 Otherwise return the `SavedCode` pointer from the `GCCoverageInfo` struct.